MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationType.md

 # Get-ServiceFabricApplicationType

 ## SYNOPSIS
-Gets the Service Fabric application types registered on the Service Fabric cluster.
+Gets the Service Fabric application types registered on the Service Fabric cluster which match the provided filters.

 ## SYNTAX